3 killed after possible black powder explosion near Starved Rock State Park: police

 The identities of the men have not yet been released and investigative autopsies are scheduled for Friday.

-Police did not release any other information at this time.
+Police did not release any other information at this time but did say that this is an isolated incident and there is no concern for public safety.